 The importance of the patient’s age

 The age of the patient is a determinant factor.
 As a precautionary measure, an active surveillance protocol will not be offered to men under the age of 65.
-This is because the risk of death is three times greater 15 years after the appearance of the first tumours.
+This is because the risk of death is three times greater 15 years after the appearance of the first tumors.

 The presence of other conditions